Last updated January 13, 2026

 Children

-We do not collect or maintain information from anyone known to be under the age of 13, and no part of the Website or Services is designed to attract anyone under the age of 13.
-You must be over the age of 18 in order to sign up for the Services.
+We do not collect or maintain information from anyone known to be under the age of 16, and no part of the Website is designed to attract anyone under the age of 16.

 Accessing, Reviewing, Updating and Modifying Personal Information